-E. Diversity and Equality PRINCIPLE 6 Diversity and equality must be promoted in all aspects of the recruitment and career management of researchers.
+E. Diversity and Equality PRINCIPLE 6 Diversity and equality must be promoted in all aspects of the recruitmen t and career ma anagement o f researchers.
 Clause and evidence for current compliance Achieved (A) Outstanding (O) Lead Timescale 6.1 The UK legislative framework outlaws discrimination on the basis of age, disability, sex, sexual orientation, race or religion.
 It also requires public bodies to take positive steps to promote equality, based on evidence and priorities, and to develop specific schemes and action plans related to gender, race and disability to address specific issues of underrepresentation or lack of progression.
 Durham University has had a Single Equality Scheme in place since 2007.
 This Scheme and its associated action plan cover race, disability and gender.
 The University took the opportunity provided by the new Equality Act to review its approach to Equality and Diversity, while also incorporating all areas of diversity in to a reviewed action plan.
 A DEAG Complete 6.2 As is the case for society as a whole, UK research will benefit from increasing equality and diversity in the recruitment and retention of researchers.
 The Concordat encourages the recruitment and retention of researchers from the widest pool of available talent, including those from diverse backgrounds.
 The University has a diverse staff and student population.
 We believe that our purpose, aims and values will be best achieved if we recruit students and staff at all levels of responsibility from the national, regional and international communities that we serve and which influence our University.
 We aim to make full use of the talents and resources of everyone within our University community.
 Our Equality A DEAG Complete and Diversity Mission Statement is 'To embrace diversity by promoting and maintaining an inclusive and supportive work and study environment that enables all members of our University community to achieve their full potential.'
 6.3 It should be emphasised that the demanding nature of research careers has a disproportionate effect on certain groups.
-We strongly recommend that all members of the UK research community actively address the disincentives and indirect obstacles to retention and progression in research careers which may disproportionately impact on some groups more than othersSee 6.3 above.Actions 6.3.1 Review obstacles to retention and progression in research careers.
-0 6.3.1 CIG / DEAG 2011-12 6.4 Employers should ensure that the working conditions for researchers provide the flexibility necessary for successful research performance in line with legal requirements.
+We strongly recommend that all members of the UK research community actively address the disincentives and indirect obstacles to retention and progression in research careers which may disproportionately impact on some groups more than others 0 6.3.1 CIG / DEAG 6.3.2 RO 6.3.3 CIG 6.3.1 Ongoing.
+Pilotof exit interviews.6.3.2 In progress6.3.3 Ongoing See 623 above.
+Actions 6.3.1 Review obstacles to retention and progression in research careers.
+6.3.2 Promote Daphne Jackson fellowships and Athena Swan 6.3.3 Review administrative procedures 6.4 Employers should ensure that the working conditions for researchers provide the flexibility necessary for successful research performance in line with legal requirements.
 Employers should recognise that for parents and others who have taken career breaks, including parental leave, have worked part-time, or have taken atypical routes into research, the "early career" period may be prolonged, and this may be a time where the risk of attrition from the research path is most acute.
 Working conditions should allow both female and male researchers to combine family and work, children and career.
-See 6.8 below.
-A HR Complete
+A HR Complete See 6.8 below.